The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Proofs of Main Results

 For \(h\geq 3\), the rightmost local minimum of \(T_{h}(x)\), located at \(x=\cos\left(\hfrac{\pi}{h}\right)\), is greater than \(\hfrac{1}{3}\).
 By the established properties of \(\mathcal{R}(b,d)\) in Lemma \ref{lem: F Properties}, \(\left\{x\in\R:F(x,-1,b,d)<0\right\}\) contains an interval \((L,1]\) and \(\inf_{(b,d)\in\mathcal{P}}L=\hfrac{1}{3}\).
 Therefore, for \(h\geq 3\), \(F(\cos\left(\hfrac{\pi}{h}\right),-1,b,d)<0\) for some set of \((b,d)\) values.
 We now use this to prove the existence of some \(N_{3}\) with the desired properties via a proof by contradiction.
 We desire that \(N\geq N_{3}\) guarantee the existence of some admissible \((b,d)\) such that \(F(x_{k},T_{h}(x_{k}),b,d)<0\) for some \(k\neq 0\).
 For the sake of contradiction, we assume no such \(N_{3}\) exists; \(\forall M\in\N\), \(\exists N\geq M\) such that \(\forall (b,d)\) which are admissible and \(\forall k\), \(F(x_{k},T_{h}(x_{k}),b,d)\geq 0\).
 Therefore, for any admissible \((b,d)\), we can construct an increasing sequence \((N_{j})_{j=0}^{\infty}\) such that \(N_{j}\to\infty\) and \(\min_{k}\left\{F(x_{k},T_{h}(x_{k}),b,d)\right\}\geq 0\).
 Now, consider the sequence \((k_{j})_{j=0}^{\infty}\) defined by \(k_{j}=\ceil{\hfrac{N_{j}}{2h}}\).
 As \(j\to \infty\), \(2\pi\hfrac{k_{j}}{N_{j}}\to\hfrac{\pi}{h}\).
 By the continuity of \(F\), \(F(x_{k_{j}},T_{h}(x_{k_{j}}),b,d)\to F(\cos\left(\hfrac{\pi}{h}\right),-1,b,d)\).
 Clearly, this also implies \(\limsup\left(\min_{k}\left\{F(x_{k},T_{h}(x_{k}),b,d)\right\}\right)_{j}\) is bounded above by \(F(\cos\left(\hfrac{\pi}{h}\right),-1,b,d)\).
 We have already established that we may choose \((b,d)\) such that \(F(\cos\left(\hfrac{\pi}{h}\right),-1,b,d)<0\) so we have a contradiction.
 There are some \((b,d)\) for which \(\exists M(b,d)\in \N\) with \(N\geq M(b,d)\) implying \(F(x_{k},T_{h}(x_{k}),b,d)<0\) for some \(k\), so \(N_{3}=M(b,d)\) satisfies the theorem for any such \((b,d)\).
 The stability of the equilibrium is entirely determined by the sign of \(F\) so this establishes the existence of \(N_{3}\) such that there is a bifurcation with respect to the continuous parameters resulting in a loss of stability.

-The bounds on which modes are the most unstable and/or the first to lose stability follow from the same argument as the proof of Theorem \ref{thm: Discrete Bifurcation}.
-By taking \(N\) sufficiently large, it is clear that the least stable mode must be in the specified range because the minimum along the curve \(y=T_{h}(x)\) is in the specified range.
-The argument from the previous proof holds for all non-positive level sets.
-The question of the first mode to lose stability is simply the question of the least stable mode when that mode lies on the \(F=0\) level set.
-This establishes the bound on the most unstable mode and concludes the proof. \end{proof}
+The bounds on which modes correspond to the largest positive eigenvalue and the first to lose stability follow from the same argument as the proof of Theorem \ref{thm: Discrete Bifurcation}.
+The argument in the previous proof uses properties of level sets \(F=C\) which hold for all \(C\leq0\) to establish bounds on the modes which correspond to the largest positive eigenvalue.
+The first mode to lose stability must have the largest eigenvalue and it must lie on the \(F=0\) level set when stability is lost, so the previous argument still applies.
+This establishes the bound on the first mode to lose stability and the mode corresponding to the largest positive eigenvalue and concludes the proof for the \(h\geq 3\) results.

+What remains is to prove that the \(h=1,2\) cases do not lose stability for any \((b,d)\).
+The \(h=1\) case is easy to show. \(T_{1}(x)=x\) so the curve \(y=T_{1}(x)\) lies entirely outside of the bounding region for \(\mathcal{R}(b,d)\) and the equilibrium is always stable.
+The \(h=2\) case is more difficult to show in the same direct fashion, so we instead opt for a more indirect approach.
+The final paragraph in the proof of Theorem \ref{thm: Asymptotes} (see appendix) establishes that the conditions for instability are equivalent to the conditions for the existence of asymptotes of the \(F=0\) level set in the \(bd\)-plane.
+The proof of Theorem \ref{thm: Asymptotes} does not depend on any of the facts established in the current proof so there are no concerns of inadvertently making a circular argument.
+The case \(h=2\) is given special consideration in the proof of Theorem \ref{thm: Asymptotes} and is shown to have no asymptotes implying no instability. \end{proof}